-Can you eat egg noodles on keto?
-With this easy keto egg noodle recipe, yes you can!
-Keto egg noodles are an easy and low carb alternative for pasta.
-Ready in under 10 minutes, less than 2 carbs per serving, and the perfect way to soak up all the your favorite keto pasta sauces!
+Keto egg noodles are an easy and low-carb alternative to pasta.
+Ready in under 10 minutes with no boiling required, these noodles have less than 2g net carbs per serving and are perfect for soaking up all of your favorite keto pasta sauces!

 What Do These Keto Egg Noodles Taste Like?

 Now, I know what you’re thinking… “Won’t they just taste like eggs?”
 Sort of, but not really.
 The cream cheese helps to neutralize the flavor a bit, but if you eat these egg noodles by themselves, of course they’re going to taste eggy because eggs are the main ingredient!

 The real appeal of these egg noodles is that they are the best for absorbing the rich flavors of any pasta sauce that you serve them with.
 Eaten that way, you wouldn’t think twice about this recipe containing eggs!